 What is Sivananda Yoga

 Sivananda Yoga is a systematic and precise approach to classical Hatha Yoga.
-It is one of the few schools that still aim to incorporate traditional and authentic yogic disciplines.
-It may very well be one of the remaining handful of schools in Western culture that come close to the ancient system of yoga, preserve its South Asian roots and advocate its spiritual doctrines.
+It is one of the few schools that still aims to incorporate traditional, authentic yogic disciplines.
+It may very well be one of the remaining handful of schools in Western culture that comes close to the ancient system of yoga, preserves its South Asian roots and supports its spiritual doctrines.

 The Philosophy of Sivananda Yoga